 Jan.
 15, 2017 Happy, Peaceful Martin Luther King Day!

-You might want to write a quote about kindness and send it to the Contact Us page on this website.
+You might want to write a quote about kindness and send it to email@example.com.
 I’ll post it on this blog with your first name.

 Fox5 News in Atlanta, GA. posted an article about bullying.

 WebMD medical editor and pediatrician Dr. Hansa Barghava recently wrote a blog post about these type of bullying incidents, arguing they can be teachable moments for parents.